hellodudu/Ultimate/arena-service/README.md

-# Invite-Service Service
+# Arena-Service Service

-This is the Invite-Service service
+This is the Arena-Service service

 Generated with

 ```
-micro new github.com/hellodudu/Ultimate/invite-service --namespace=go.micro --type=srv
+micro new github.com/hellodudu/Ultimate/arena-service --namespace=go.micro --type=srv
 ```

 ## Getting Started